 Professional development is the strongest lever school leaders hold for increasing long-term student outcomes.
 Great leaders find ways to implement PD to maximise its impact, to prioritise long-term benefits over shiny quick fixes, and to make time for PD by reducing the time teachers spend on less effective things.

-Because we know that all these things are really hard to do, we have designed the Great Teaching Toolkit to offer you PD structures, resources, courses and feedback tools all under one roof.
+Because we know that all these things are really hard to do, that’s why we have designed the Great Teaching Toolkit to offer you PD structures, resources, courses and feedback tools all under one roof.
 Find out more here.

 References & further reading